tientrader/Multi-Vendor-E-commerce-Marketplace/README.md

 ### 4. Databases

 - **MySQL:**
   MySQL ensures data consistency through ACID properties, allowing critical transactions to be processed accurately.
-It is configured with replication and sharding to handle high query volumes without performance degradation.

 - **MongoDB:**
   MongoDB is employed for unstructured data storage, such as product information and user reviews, providing a flexible and scalable NoSQL solution.